 How Do I Register for the NCLEX-RN Exam?

 Once you’ve completed a nursing program, we recommend you take a week or two to relax and enjoy your free time before registering for the NCLEX exam.

 Once you feel ready, you can schedule your exam by registering with Pearson VUE for an Authorization to Test (ATT).
-We recommend you schedule your test-date a couple of months out to give yourself enough prep before taking the exam.
+We recommend you schedule your test date a couple of months out to give yourself enough prep time before taking the exam.

 7 Simple Steps to Register for the NCLEX-RN Exam

 The official steps to register for the NCLEX-RN exam are as follows:

 Submit an application for licensure/registration to the nursing regulatory body (NRB) where you wish to be licensed/registered.

 Meet all of the NRB’s eligibility requirements to take the NCLEX exam.